austinhaas/mailbox-plus/README.txt

 Description

-This package wraps SBCL's concurrent mailbox implementation [1] and extends it with a couple new functions: a version of receive-message that can timeout while waiting for a new message, and a version of receive-message that can selectively receive a message based on a predicate, while keeping any non-matching messages intact for later receive* calls.
+This package wraps SBCL's concurrent mailbox implementation [1] and extends it with a version of receive-message (receive-message-if) that can selectively receive a message based on a predicate, while keeping any non-matching messages intact for later receive* calls.

-One very important caveat is that, while any thread can send messages to the mailbox, only one thread can safely use the receive functions, since we are storing messages skipped over by receive-if in a buffer that is not thread-safe.
+One very important caveat is that, while any thread can send messages to the mailbox, only one thread can safely use the receive functions, since we are storing messages skipped over by receive-message-if in a buffer that is not thread-safe.

-The motivation for this code was to create an analog to Erlang's receiver function, which can selectively match incoming messages against a pattern, and transparently maintain the original order of the incoming messages (including those that didn't match) after the receive function exits.
+The motivation for this code was to create an analog to Erlang's receiver function, which can selectively match incoming messages against a pattern while transparently maintaining the original order of the incoming messages (including those that didn't match) after the receive function exits.
 One use-case is to send an asynchronous request to another process and then block on an incoming message stream until the reply is received.
 Any other incoming messages are